energiezwerg/smarthome/doc/source/logic.rst

    <pre># a simple loop over the log messages
    for entry in sh.log:
-       print(entry) # remark: if SmartHome.py is run in daemon mode output by 'print' is not visible.
+       print(entry) # remark: if SmartHomeNG is run in daemon mode output by 'print' is not visible.
    </pre>

 sh.now and sh.utcnow